browserengineering/book/book/scripts.md

 DISPATCH_CODE = "new Node(dukpy.handle).dispatchEvent(dukpy.type)"
 ```

-Here the `dukpy` object stores the named `type` and `handle` arguments
+So when `dispatch_event` is called on the Python side, that runs
-passed above.
-So when `dispatch_event` is called on the Python side,
+`dispatchEvent` on the JavaScript side, and that in turn runs all of
-that runs `dispatchEvent` on the JavaScript side, and that in turn
+the event listeners.
+The `dukpy` JavaScript object in this code
-runs all of the event listeners.
+snippet stores the named `type` and `handle` arguments to `evaljs`.

 With all this event-handling machinery in place, we can update the
 character count every time an input area changes: